WaelHamze/dyn365-ce-vsts-tasks/BuildTools/Xrm.CI.Framework.BuildTools/overview.md

 Enhancements to Package Deployer Task including addition of Crm Connection Timeout and more logging
 Added a task to copy online instances
 Updated Online Management PS SDK to 1.1.0.9053
+Added task to check solution using PowerApps Checker

 For more information on changes between versions, check the commits and releases on GitHub